mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 - Cntl and end
 - Page down -->

-**Exploring Tension - some left behind**
-Some participant do not pick up all processes, some left behind and need support but that is available and creates a reason to ask for help.

 <!-- This section looks at the specifics of community aspects of personal expression in the data collected in this study, dealing specifically with narrative elements, and graphical and audio assets.
 MOVED  -->